 There’s a killer in your home tonight:

-What makes it even more potent is that in our society today few people respect its monumental power.
-Most of us simply don’t take seriously how we think.
+What makes it even more potent is that few people respect its massive power in our society today.
+Most of us don’t take seriously how we think.

 That killer is destructive thinking:

-who are kidding themselves about the real state of the world.
+who are kidding themselves about the world’s natural state.
 Many assume positive thinking is ineffective at best and harmful at worst.
 In this chapter

 I hope to show quite the opposite – that optimistic thinking is one of the most powerful techniques you can use to avoid failure in life, as long as you practice it consistently.

-The truth is that the quality of your thinking has a gigantic impact on the quality of your life, and if you only realized this you would devote time every single day to strengthening your mental state.
+The truth is that your thinking quality has an enormous impact on the quality of your life, and if you only realized this, you would devote time every day to strengthening your mental state.

 That’s right-I’m suggesting a mental fitness regime just like many of us have a physical fitness regime.
-A ritual that can be performed simply and easily every morning
+A ritual that can be performed and quickly every morning

 Let’s take a look at some of the effects of destructive